dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/update/gitlab_12_changes.md

 Further details and procedures for upgrading PostgreSQL after install if not completed automatically can be found in the [Database Settings notes](../settings/database.md#upgrade-packaged-postgresql-server).

+#### Changes applicable to users with an external PostgreSQL instance

+If you are using an external PostgreSQL instance, you need to specify its version as `postgresql['version']` in `/etc/gitlab/gitlab.rb` file so that during reconfigure the binaries of that version gets symlinked to the correct path and get used during DB migrations.